-This includes: those working once a week or more

-those working for four days or more in a month (e.g. a week-long holiday Bible club for children)
+This includes: those working once a week or more those working for four days or more in a month c) Definition of 'Vulnerable'

-those working overnight (e.g. a youth group sleep-over) those managing or supervising any of the above.
+(e.g. a week-long holiday Bible club for children) those working overnight (e.g. a youth group sleep-over) those managing or supervising any of the above.